Simples in a cotilting heart: Examples

 \subsection{Hereditary torsion pairs}

-In this section, we assume that $\tau=(\mathcal Q,\mathcal C)$ is a \textbf{hereditary} cotilting torsion pair with cotilting module $C.$ Equivalently, the torsion free class $\Ccal$ is closed under injective envelopes.
+In this section, we assume that $\tau=(\mathcal Q,\mathcal C)$ is a \textbf{hereditary} cotilting torsion pair with cotilting module $C.$ Equivalently, the torsionfree class $\Ccal$ is closed under injective envelopes.
 If $V \in \Ccal$ is split injective, then its injective envelope $V \to E(V)$ is a monomorphism in $\Ccal,$ and must therefore be an isomorphism.
-We conclude that the subcategory of split injective objects of $\Ccal$ is given by the category $\Inj (\Mod{R}) \, \cap \, \Ccal$ of torsion free injective modules, and that if $\Ccal_0 = \Ecal_C$ denotes the set of critical modules in $\Ccal$ as in Proposition~\ref{prop: critical properties}, then
+We conclude that the subcategory of split injective objects of $\Ccal$ is given by the category $\Inj (\Mod{R}) \, \cap \, \Ccal$ of torsionfree injective modules, and that if $\Ccal_0 = \Ecal_C$ denotes the set of critical modules in $\Ccal$ as in Proposition~\ref{prop: critical properties}, then

 Given a module $M$, we denote by $\C(M)$ a $\C$-cover of $M$ and by $\Kcal(M)$ its kernel,